KSP-RO/ProceduralParts/README.txt

-ProceduralParts allows you to procedurally generate (currently) fuel tanks and SRBs in a range of sizes and shapes.
-The parts are fully tweakable with multiple options for customization.
+ProceduralParts allows you to procedurally generate (currently) fuel tanks, SRBs, Structural parts, and decouplers in a range of sizes and shapes.
+The parts are fully tweakable with multiple options for customization of the shape, surface texture, and other parameters.

 ====  Features  =====

 * Everything accessible by tweaking
-* Different parts available for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop).
+* A broad range of shapes including cylinders, truncated cones, filleted cylinders, bezier cones.
-* New tank shapes are easy to develop and plug in, so cuboid / pill shaped / whatever else you want shaped will be able to be created.
+* New part shapes are easy to develop and plug in, so cuboid / pill shaped / whatever else you want shaped will be able to be created.
 * Most stuff configurable in the config file, including resources and fill ratios, tech levels, available shapes
 * Diverse support for career mode - tank shapes, dimensions, and contents all limited by researched tech
+* Multiple textures available for part surfaces.
+These are fully compatible with StretchySRB textures.

+* Tanks - to allow tech limiting different parts available for different 'groups' of fuels (Liquid fuels, SRBs, Monoprop).
+* SRBs - tweakable bells that are designed for surface or vacuum, with variable ISP, and tweakable thrust (or burn time for real fuels)
+* Deprecation support for StretchySRB - you can continue to use stretchy SRBs for your existing ships, but hide all the tanks so they don't appear in the VAB
-* a PartModule - TankContentSwitcher that can be applied to existing tanks (with say module manager) and allow their contents to be tweaked.
+* A Module - TankContentSwitcher that can be applied to existing tanks (with say module manager) and allow their contents to be tweaked.
 Tweak any tank in the VAB into a Liquid fuel only or oxidizer tank.
-* SRBs, tweakable bells that are designed for surface or vacuum.
-* Deprecation support for StretchySRB - you can continue to use stretchy SRBs for your existing ships, but hide all the tanks so they don't appear in the VAB
-* Multiple textures available for tank surfaces.
-These are fully compatible with StretchySRB textures.

 ==== Acknowlagements ====